• Skip to primary navigation

 Natural and Organic Clear Liquid Diet Colonoscopy Test Options

-Turning thirty was rough.
-The first big milestone always is.
-I cried for about two weeks.
-And then as I eased into my thirties I found that they were actually pretty liberating.
-The demands and worries are a lot more than in my twenties, but it's a really fun time of life.
-Watching my family grow and mature, taking on bigger career changes in my professional life and feeling like we are moving forward in life while feeling like it is just flying by is fun and challenging.
+Turning thirty was really rough for me.
+It felt like this milestone was my first big one and I cried for about two weeks.
+However, I eased into my thirties and I found that they were actually pretty liberating and my favorite years.
+Watching my family grow and mature, taking on bigger career changes in my professional life and feeling like we are moving forward in life.
+The 30's are flying by but it's fun and challenging.
 My body seems to endure more--longer runs, more challenging workouts and steadier paces than it used to.
 Weekends can finally be spent relaxing!!
 Parties end earlier than they used to since most of us have kids waking us up by 7 or 8 the next morning.
 I love being the age that I am.
+While I'm super young to be having a colonoscopy, I'm glad that I got it because it finally gave me a diagnosis of colitis.

-Yup.
-The great and dreadful colonoscopy.
-Most colonoscopy instructions will look something like this, "If you are having a colonoscopy please be sure you’re on CLEAR Liquids the ENTIRE day before your procedure not 24 hours prior.
+Most colonoscopy instructions will read something like this, "If you are having a colonoscopy please be sure you’re on CLEAR Liquids the ENTIRE day before your procedure not 24 hours prior.
 If you have any solid foods the ENTIRE day before you WILL need to be rescheduled.
 It is imperative to drink a large amount of clear liquids throughout the day to stay well hydrated.
 DO NOT eat or drink any solid foods, liquids with red dyes, pulp, or dairy products.
 Liquids you may have: Water, apple juice, white cranberry juice, white grape juice, PowerAde, Gatorade, tea, bouillon, broth, plain jello- (no red), coffee without creamer and any soda pop."

 **Note that some colonoscopy instructions will have you avoid red, blue and purple dye prior to your procedure.